Upturn unsubscribed user

 overview logo Key Offerings

-• The Athletic: A sports journalism website acquired by NYT.
-Competitors include ESPN (DIS), Bleacher Report (WBD), and other sports news outlets.
+• The Athletic: A sports journalism website acquired by The New York Times Company.
+Subscribers approximately 5.6 million when combined with the New York Times.
+Competitors include ESPN (DIS), Bleacher Report (WBD), and other sports news sites.

 Market Dynamics